 Agricultural colors?
 Fields change hue over the next hillcrest, into the next hour, into the next season.
 They are often dotted with brown, black, white, or black-and-white cattle that can be multicolored of herd or hide.
 (Look for a steer that sports a pinkish label on its ear.)
 One city-dweller, originally from Italy, wondered why all the cows were not white.

 Leached-out wood, its pigment having enlivened the past, does appear on abandoned dwellings, barns, and other outbuildings—perhaps with a rusty roof as a concession to color.
 On the hill above the unpaved road stands an outhouse; below the highway, a barn collapses partway to archaeology.
 But the gray of these structures lends historical-architectural-esthetic authenticity.
 Their mechanical counterparts often preserve touches of mottled or faded paint.

 The sunrise or sunset, especially when seen from heights, rather than from valleys, of the Blue Ridge Plateau, make an unhurried royal progress that dazzles the onlooker.

-Suppose we take out Randall’s Botanical and scan few county-colors:
+Suppose the author takes out Randall’s Botanical and scans few county-colors:

 A scarlet oak after the rain—its new leaves sparkle yellow-green with a tinge of red-orange, forerunners of autumnal glory.
 Halfway through summer black locust trees turn dull copper on their lower branches.
 The cause: healthy leaf-miners and their larvae.